 We’re also a hop, skip and jump to the beach and love to spend a day or two there occasionally.

-We found this also to be true in Seattle, where you are surrounded by many type of natural beauty.
+We found this also to be true in Seattle, where you are surrounded by many types of natural beauty.

 5. Think about access to the best medical professionals, even if your kiddos are super healthy.